dmarov/nodesocket-server/README.md

 # Nodesocket Server

-## Example of typescript setup for nodejs server
+## Example of simple chat server made using typescript and websocket

 ## Development